thiagooak/career-growth-tools/src/influence/yes-and.md

-# Yes and… consequences, options, and sizes
+# Yes and…

 _Something nice here_

-Lipsum
+consequences, options, and sizes